ibm-cloud-docs/vpc/api-change-log.md

 {: note}

 **Security group targets.** In an upcoming release, new resource types will be permitted as security group targets.
 If you add resources of these new types to a security group, existing client applications will be exposed to the new types when iterating over the security group's targets.
 To avoid disruption, check that client applications are written to gracefully handle unexpected resource types in a security group's targets.

+## 16 August 2022
+{: #16-august-2022}

+### For all version dates
+{: #16-august-all-version-dates}

+**Improved VLAN support for bare metal servers.** The restriction limiting a VLAN ID in the `allowed_vlans` property to a single PCI [network interface on a bare metal server](apidocs/vpc/latest#get-bare-metal-server-network-interface) has been removed.
+As a result, you can now move VLAN interfaces between PCI interfaces on the same bare metal server.

 ## 26 July 2022
 {: #26-july-2022}